Harry Boan: Perth

 After his retirement from politics, Boan's consuming passion was horse-racing and hunting.
 He established a successful racing stud which produced many winners and which won the 1910 AJC Derby with 'Tanami'.
 Other successful horses included 'Maltfield' and 'Maltblossom'.

 He served as president of the board of the Children's Hospital and made frequent generous donations.
 In late 1929, Boan handed control of the Boans store to his son Frank Boan who had returned from England and by about 1932, Harry resettled in Melbourne near a brother and sister.
 He died at Caulfield of chronic heart and kidney conditions on 18 March 1941.
 Harry Boan is buried in Karrakatta Cemetery, Perth.

 The Boans department store in Wellington Street Perth was subject to a major fire in 1979, which closed the store for some weeks.
 The store reopened, prior to its closure in 1986 when it was sold to Coles Myer Ltd to make way for the new Forrest Chase Myer complex.
 This was later considered as somewhat ironic, as the Boans department store in Morley, was destroyed by fire in 1986.
 The Morley complex was later rebuilt, housing a Myer department store.

 The iconic Boans store finally closed on 12 April 1986 after the property was purchased by the Myer Group to make way for a $60 million site redevelopment.

+The footbridge over Wellington Street between the Perth City Train Station and Myer was named the Harry Boan Footbridge by Landgate's Geographic Names Committee in 1988.